lmlaaron/AutoCAT/README.md

 ## General flow for Training and evaluating RL agent

-After install rlmeta, you can launch the experiment to train the RL agent
+Once the system is set up (either uisng the provided ssh host or using your own machine), you can launch the experiment to train the RL agent

 ```
 $ cd ${GIT_ROOT}/src/rlmeta